lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 4. If the retrieval of CRED has succeeded, the SPO moves to step 5.
 Otherwise, the SPO moves to step 11.

-5. If the enforced trust policy for new authentication credentials is "NO-LEARNING" (see {{sec-trust-models}}), the SPO moves to step 11.
+5. If the enforced trust policy for new authentication credentials is "NO-LEARNING" and P does not admit any exceptions that are acceptable to enforce for message_X (see {{sec-trust-models}}), the SPO moves to step 11.
 Otherwise, the SPO moves to step 6.

-6. If this step has been reached, the peer P enforces the trust policy "LEARNING" (see {{sec-trust-models}}) and it is not already storing the retrieved CRED.
+6. If this step has been reached, the peer P is not already storing the retrieved CRED and, at the same time, it enforces either the trust policy "LEARNING" or the trust policy "NO-LEARNING" while also enforcing an exception acceptable for message_X (see {{sec-trust-models}}).

    Consistently, the SPO determines if CRED is currently valid, e.g., by asserting that CRED has not expired and has not been revoked.
 Then, the SPO moves to step 7.